woossi0/suite/docs/usermanual/source/processing/processes/vector/intersectionfc.rst

 .. figure:: img/intersectionfcexampleUI.png

-   *gs:IntersectionFeatureCollection example #1 parameters*
+   *vec:IntersectionFeatureCollection example #1 parameters*

 The resulting schema contains all the attributes from the ``medford:streets`` feature collection, plus an attribute from the ``medford:parks`` collection, containing the name of the park crossed by the street section represented by that feature.

 .. figure:: img/intersectionfcexample.png

-   *gs:IntersectionFeatureCollection example #1 output*
+   *vec:IntersectionFeatureCollection example #1 output*

 .. note:: This example illustrates the problem mentioned above where attributes representing some properties of the default geometry are not updated when the geometry is modified.
 In particular, the ``length`` attribute from the ``medford:streets`` feature collection is preserved with its original values, even though this value is no longer correct in the resulting feature collection.